isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 To simplify code and eliminate a need for explicit memory management.
 To bring an object into a surrounding scope, thereby extending its lifetime.
+See also [the general item about "out" output values](#Rf-out).

 ##### Example